Carglglz/upydev/DOCS/Documentation.md

 ### netstat_conn

-for connect to an AP , must provide essid and password (see -wp)
+To connect to an AP , must provide essid and password (see -wp)

 Usage: upydev netstat_conn -wp [SSID] [PASSWORD]